zuozhenggh/learning-library/create-labs/labs/4-labs-use-atom-editor-develop-content/4-labs-use-atom-editor-develop-content.md

 This lab suggests alternatives to develop and host your content, and if you are already using something that works for you, no need to change it.
 You can use any combination of tools that make sense for you.

 ### What Do You Need?
-* An IDE such as Atom.
+* An IDE, such as Atom.
-* A local web server such as atom-live-server, a plugin for Atom.io
+* A local web server such as atom-live-server, a plugin for Atom.io.

-**Note:** Using Atom is recommended for UA Developers.
+**Note:** Oracle recommends the UA Developers to use Atom.
 Visual Studio Code is a Microsoft "open source" product.
 The license agreement is not a standard MIT or General Public License (GPL) agreement and therefore not approved for use at Oracle.

 ## **STEP 1:** Install Atom